XervoIO/cli/README.md

   \/_/  \/_/ \/_____/ \/____/  \/_____/ \/_____/ \/_____/ \/_____/
 </pre>

-This is the offical command line tool for <a href="https://modulus.io/" target="_blank">Modulus.io</a>.
+This is the official command line tool for <a href="https://modulus.io/" target="_blank">Modulus.io</a>.
 Use it to create and manage your Modulus.io projects.
 For more detailed descriptions of commands available, check out <a href="https://modulus.io/codex/cli/reference" target="_blank">the Modulus codex</a>.

 [![NPM](https://nodei.co/npm/modulus.png)](https://nodei.co/npm/modulus/)